The beginning of another school year is always exciting, and we hope everyone has a great year.

 Signs of Eye and Vision Problems

 A child may not tell you that he or she has a vision problem because they may think the way they see is the way everyone sees.
-Signs that may indicate a child has vision problem include:
+Our eye doctors in Chesapeake say the signs that may indicate a child has vision problem include:

 - Frequent eye rubbing or blinking